byuflowlab/DynamicStallModels.jl/testing/Oye/SeperationFunctionNotes.md

       - [ ] this is linked with multiple dispatch down below, I can implement it I believe
       - [ ] Delete HSP
       - [ ] Add a flag to all separation point functions for Cl or Cn, default for ADSP and ADGSP and Riso/Hansen (RSP/HSP) -> needs to be Cn.
 Larsen's paper uses Cl
-      - [ ] Create the change A function
+      - [ ] Create the change A function, ie see below, we want to be able to mismatch functions, so the change function can convert it, but the code will always run Hansen's Tau value

     - [x] make sure I am using the larsen separation point and not hansen's when it expects it